aspirity-inc/easydev/documentation/src/content/docs/components/Progress/range-slider.md

 title: Range Slider
 ---

-Range Slider is designed to select a value from a certain interval.
+The Range Slider is designed to select a value from a certain interval.

 The Range Slider can have the next props: tooltip, tooltipShown.
 [See there](/storybook/?path=/docs/core-progress-rangeslider--docs) to get more information.